hsfl/cosmos/README.md

 - Select 'Open Folder' /root/cosmos.
 Click 'OK'

 ## How do I continue from here?
-**Visit the COSMOS Website to get started:** [https://hsfl.github.io/cosmos-docs/](https://hsfl.github.io/cosmos-docs/).
+**Visit the COSMOS documentation to learn more about COSMOS:** [https://hsfl.github.io/cosmos-docs/](https://hsfl.github.io/cosmos-docs/).
 The website contains the getting started guides, tutorials, examples and more!